-To test a Front Panel project without rebuilding the platform or without exporting manually the project, add the Application Option ej.fp.project to a Front Panel Project absolute path (e.g. c:\\mycompany\\myfrontpanel. fp).
-The Simulator will use the specified Front Panel project prior to the one included by the Platform.
+To quickly test a Front Panel project without rebuilding the Platform or manually exporting the project, add the Application Option ej.fp.project to the absolute path of a Front Panel project (e.g. c:\mycompany\myfrontpanel-fp).
+The Simulator will use the Front Panel project specified instead of the one included in the Platform.
+This feature is useful for locally testing some changes in the Front Panel project.